petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 #### [SUSE (SLES)](#tab/slespaygconversion)

-After you successfully install the `AHBForSLES` extension, you can use the `az vm update` command to update the existing license type on your running VMs.
+You can simply use the `az vm update` command to update the existing license type on your running VMs.
 For SLES VMs, run the command and set the `--license-type` parameter to one of the following license types: `SLES`, `SLES_SAP`, or `SLES_HPC`.

+> [NOTE] You can NOT switch products, you can only switch between the billing types.

 To start using Azure Hybrid Benefit for SLES VMs:

-1. Install the `AHBForSLES` extension on the SLES VM.
 1. Change the license type to the value that reflects the software updates you want.
 Here are the available license type values and the software updates associated with them:

     | License type  | Software updates  | Allowed VMs|